IBMStreams/streamsx.monitoring/samples/com.ibm.streamsx.monitoring.metrics.sample.MetricsSource/README.md

 Verify the metrics notification tuples in the console output.

-*In the Streaming Analytics service, go to the Log Viewer and Click on the PE's Console Log to view output.*
+*In the Streams Console, go to the Log Viewer and Click on the PE's Console Log to view output.*

 The MetricsSource operator emits a metric tuple for each metric, for which the operator identifies a changed value.
 After each scan cycle, the operator emits a WindowMarker to this port.